GenoRobotics-EPFL/Lemanic-Hackathon/README.md

 ## The datasets

-The datasets used are the sequencing results of two Genorobotics expeditions:
+The datasets used are the sequencing results of multiple Genorobotics expeditions, more information by the method of extraction for each expedition can be found in the associated `general_info.csv` file:
-- [An expedition to Lausanne's botanical garden](data/expedition_jardin_botanique/) consisting of 27 samples of 14 various species and the 4 barcoding genes.
-The fastq reads are not multiplexed by genes and the DNA was collected using Genorobotics' lower fidelity microneedle patches.
+- *demultiplexed data*: Every sample contains reads from only one species and one gene.
+The only demultiplexed expedition is the one [ to Lausanne's botanical garden](data/expedition_jardin_botanique/) consisting of 10 samples of 5 different species and the 4 barcoding genes.
-- [A summer expedition to ?](data/summer_expedition/) consisting of 12 samples of 12 different plants.
-The reads are multiplexed by genes and the DNA was collected with a higher fidelity Qiagen DNeasy kit.
+- *multiplexed data*: Every sample contains reads from only one species but up to 4 different genes.
+All of the remaning expeditions are multiplexed (i.e the [summer expedition](data/summer_expedition/) consisting of 12 samples of 12 different plants)

 ### data organization
 - Each sub-folder represents a sample and spells out the sample's species, genes sequenced and barcode used.